-Discover how we are protecting the world's most critically endangered crocodile.
+Working together to protect the world's most endangered crocodile.

 We provide funding for the Foundation’s fieldwork, which includes habitat protection and wild crocodile population surveys.
-We also hold the position of of advisor to the Philippines National Committee for Crocodile Conservation and we work strategically to facilitate partnerships with the Philippines Government and international zoos to support in-situ conservation of this species.
+Our support also benefits the community program that is critical for empowering villagers and farmers to protect their biodiversity, and through that their livelihoods.
+We also work strategically to facilitate partnerships with the Philippines Government and international zoos to support in situ conservation of this species.

 Société d'Ornithologie de Polynésie, French Polynesia